book cover

 1. In the bowl of a stand mixer, with the whisk attachment, beat egg whites and cream of tartar on high speed until stiff peaks form.

-2. Next, turn the mixer to low speed and add powdered sugar one spoonful at a time.
+2. Next, turn the mixer to low speed and add powdered sugar one spoonful at a time.ย

 3. Once all of the powdered sugar is in the mixer, turn it to high again and beat until the icing is fluffy.

-Tips for Making Gingerbread House Icing
+Recipe Tips for Gingerbread House Icing

-Storage Tips
+Storage

-piping bag over a jar
+Piping bag over a jar.

 Easy Way to Fill a Piping Bag